 - 7.1.
 To facilitate investment by local and foreign investors, and for ease of doing business, approvals from various authorities will be coordinated by OGRA and Ministry of Energy (Petroleum Division). - 7.2.
 The Policy shall supersede all previous refining policies.
 However, if a contractual commitment made by the Government of Pakistan to any refinery is already in place, then the same shall supersede any conflicting provision in this Policy until the validity of such contractual commitment. - 7.3.
-Any refinery who have already signed the Upgrade Agreement under the original Refining Policy for Upgradation of Brownfield Refineries 2023 will have the right to opt the amended provisions/ incentives of the Policy as a package by executing a supplemental to the Upgrade Agreement. - 7.4.
 The existing relevant laws and the regulatory framework shall be amended by the relevant government bodies and authorities (if required) to reflect and implement this Policy.